 - 3. To Protect Your Kids And Pets

 - 4. To Save Money!

-In winter, get a winter pool cover.
-It prevents debris, leaves, and twigs from getting into the water.
+In winter, a pool cover also prevents debris, leaves, and twigs from getting into the water.
 Opaque (not mesh) winter covers also prevent algae growth.

 If it’s not winter, you can just get a leaf net to prevent twigs, leaves, and wind-blown debris from getting into the water.